 Other Useful Genealogical Sources at the National Library of IrelandThe National Library of Ireland also holds the largest collection of Irish newspapers on the Island.
 Although some Irish newspapers have already been digitized, there is still a very significant collection that are not yet online.
 A local newspaper from the area where your ancestors originated could be very valuable to your research.
 You can search the National Library of Ireland catalogue of newspapers by name, county or town of publication on their online Newspaper Database.

 The library is home to a large collection of estate papers from all over the country.
 Estate papers can contain rent rolls, leases and tenant records that can be very valuable for family history research.
 You can locate estate papers using the National Library’s online manuscript catalogue Sources.
 The manuscripts can be accessed via the Manuscript Reading Room, which is located near the bottom of Kildare Street at nos.
 2-3, above the exhibition space and beside the Alliance Francaise.
+Material accessed through the Manuscripts Reading Room must be requested the day before your visit.
+See Advance Order Your Material, below.

 The library also houses an extensive collection of street and trade directories as well as published local histories and genealogical guides.
 The main catalogue for the library collections can be found on their website.
 The remainder of the National Library of Ireland holdings can be found on their main catalogue and accessed in the Reading Room of the Main Library building.